Pamban Bridge – India’s First Sea Bridge & a Must-Visit Marvel in Tamil Nadu

-Pamban Bridge: India’s Iconic Sea Bridge
+Pamban Bridge: India’s First Sea Bridge – History, Facts & Travel Guide

 Known to be India’s first sea bridge, the Pamban Bridge is an engineering marvel and one of its kind.
 Pamban Bridge is the bridge connecting the town of Rameswaram on Pamban Island to mainland India.